orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/userManual/configuration/site-config.md

  render service, etc.).
 This is how the behavior of the full Orchid program is configured.
  5) Index each generator, passing appropriate options from the `config.{generator key}` (in camelCase)
  6) Generate pages each generator.
-If the Generator specified a theme as one of its options during the Indexing step, switch to that theme, loading _that_ theme's options in the same manner as in step 3, before renering the pages from that generator.
+If the Generator specified a theme as one of its options during the Indexing step, switch to that theme, loading _that_ theme's options in the same manner as in step 3, before rendering the pages from that generator.